-Sharing this cozy Vegetarian Pot Pie with Black Eyed Peas from the Cooking with Legumes eBook!
-A comforting vegetarian pot pie that’s packed with vegetables, including celery, carrots, mushrooms and potatoes.
+Sharing this cozy Vegan Pot Pie with Black Eyed Peas from the Cooking with Legumes eBook!
+A comforting vegan pot pie that’s packed with vegetables, including celery, carrots, mushrooms and potatoes.
 This pot pie also has black eyed peas for a good dose of protein and fiber.
 Perfect for a cozy family dinner during colder months.

 I thought it would be fun to share one of my favorite recipes from Cooking with Legumes (I could say that for every recipe).
 This is the coziest vegan pot pie made with tender black eyed peas and a flaky, buttery crust.